 Death on a Stick – A Cerastus banner of three comes in around 250 points, slightly more than your average Warhound build.
 And taking 3 is worth considering, as this provides improved durability and some mitigation for unlucky crits without over-investing.
 With their incredible speed, they will close into effective weapon range quickly and draw a lot of heat in the process.
 The Scion in this unit should probably be a Lancer, as while they stand the unit gets a +1 to their ion shield saves.
 After the initial Lancer, the rest of the unit can be made up of either Lancers or Acherons as to your preference.
 The Flame templates from the Acheron can be used to help clear out opposing knights or help drop voids on a Titan they are closing on if you’re not able to make your charge, allowing other models finish the job.
 When the unit does make it into melee, they can pay dividends on your investment by doing horrendous damage to an opposing Titan.

 Death from Afar – A solo Acastus Knight Banner is a great investment for the amount of pain they will inflict on your opponents.
 Preferably equipped with c-beamers (although they currently lack an official model), they can threaten any target on the table.
-You’ll be hard pressed to find a better way to fill that last 100 points in your list than a model that can out-shoot a Warhound twice its cost at much longer range.
-If you want to take more than one, their high armor values and 7 structure points mean you can probably afford to take them individually for the activation advantage.
-It’ll cost you 20 points over taking two in the same banner, but it’s probably worth it – just bear in mind events that are controlling how these are fielded.
+You’ll be hard pressed to find a better way to fill that last 200~ points in your list than a model that can out-shoot a Warhound at much longer range.
+Remember that you are limited to a single banner per Maniple/Lance thanks to the errata, so you’ll probably end up lumping them together if you want to take more than one at most point limits.

 The Swarm – While not as immediately intimidating as their larger brethren, a full banner of mostly melee Questoris Knights has its uses.
 If they close the gap they can wail on targets in a flank and be rather annoying to deal with.
 Consider adding a few stormspear rocket pods or rapid-fire battlecannons to help with shield breaking as you move up the board, or splashing in a few thermal cannons for some additional punch in close if you’ve got room in your list, though taking too many can add up fast.
 Be mindful of high strength blast weapons, and stick to cover as you advance across the board.
 Once they make it in, use their maneuverability to stay out of their target’s line of fire and keep them right where you want them.